bdietz/dlf-checklist/PITCHME.md

 - When it’s time to “preserve” your output
 - When it’s all done
 - All along the way
-Note: Tried to break down the lifecycle into simple sections that excluded jargon and would map across domains.
-So we used broad categories like before you do X, as you're doing Y, all along the way.
+Note: And, while Briney uses pretty user friendly labels, we wanted to make it even friendlier.
+And we tried to break up the lifecycle into simple sections that excluded jargon and would map across domains.
 ---
 @title[Checklist Items]
 ### Checklist Items